-As required by the LHIN, the Hospital entered into a Hospital Service Accountability Agreement (H-SAA) that took effect April 1, 2008 and has been extended to March 31, 2018.
-As an interim measure, the LHIN asked hospitals to sign a one year extension to March 31, 2018.
+As required by the LHIN, the Hospital entered into a Hospital Service Accountability Agreement (H-SAA) that took effect April 1, 2008 and has been extended to September 30, 2018.
 This agreement sets out the rights and obligations of the parties to the H-SAA in respect to funding provided to the Hospital by the LHIN.
 The H-SAA also sets out the performance standards and obligations of the Hospital that establish acceptable results for the Hospital's performance in a number of areas.
 Effective April 1, 2016 with consultation from the LHIN, the Hospital exited from the Health Based Allocation Model (HBAM) and re-entered the Small Hospital Funding Model.